smnbbrv/ngx-rx-collector/README.md

 ## Usage

-Import the `Collected` decorator and `CollectorEvent` data type which will do all the magic.
+Import the `Collected` decorator and `CollectorEvent` data type (actually you can use `any` instead of `CollectorEvent` if this feels better) which will do all the magic.

 ```ts
 import { Collected, CollectorEvent } from 'ng2-rx-collector';